kiboschool/course-programming-2/src/lessons/abstraction/abstract-methods-and-classes.md

 We'll continue with the Game Saver example from the previous page.

+In this page, we'll describe what an abstract method is, and what an abstract class is.

 ### Abstract methods

 In the latest version of the Game Saver example, this is what the parent class looks like: